 7. Understand team effectiveness

-Fostering psychological safety can help teams perform and innovate, Google found while trying to understand what makes team great (7 STEPS, 2 TOOLS).
+Fostering psychological safety can help teams perform and innovate, Google found while trying to understand what makes a team great (7 STEPS, 2 TOOLS).

 8. Structure and check for pay equity